laravel/docs/deployment.md

 This command reduces all of your route registrations into a single method call within a cached file, improving the performance of route registration when registering hundreds of routes.

-> {note} Since this feature uses PHP serialization, you may only cache the routes for applications that exclusively use controller based routes.
-PHP is not able to serialize Closures.

 <a name="optimizing-view-loading"></a>
 ### Optimizing View Loading